 Where to purchase chemical indicators:

 Chemical indicators are manufactured by many companies and come in a wide variety of sizes, shapes, and colors.
 Some examples are: “Dualchek and Single Indicators” - BAXTER; “Test-A-Clave” - BAXTER; “ATI Indicator Tape” - Thomas; “ATI Sterilometer-Plus 250” - Thomas; “Sterikon-Bioindicator” from EM - VWR; and “TSI Time Indicator” – VWR.

 - Tape Indicators

-Tape indicators are adhesive backed paper tape with heat sensitive, chemical indicator markings.
-Commonly used heat sensitive markings include diagonal stripes (autoclave tape), and/or the word “sterile”.
+Tape indicators are adhesive-backed paper tape with heat-sensitive, chemical indicator markings.
+Commonly used heat-sensitive markings include diagonal stripes (autoclave tape) and/or the word “sterile.”
 These markings only appear when the tape has been exposed for a few minutes to normal autoclave decontamination temperatures.
 Tape indicators should be used on all material decontaminated by autoclaving to show that the material has been processed.
-A three to four inch strip of autoclave tape placed on the outside of the autoclave pan, bag, or individual container is sufficient.
-If the temperature sensitive tape does not indicate a temperature of at least 250° F (121° C) was reached during the sterilization process, the biomedical waste is not considered decontaminated.
+A 3- to 4-inch strip of autoclave tape placed on the outside of the autoclave pan, bag, or individual container is sufficient.
+If the temperature-sensitive tape does not indicate a temperature of at least 250° F (121° C) was reached during the sterilization process, the biomedical waste is not considered decontaminated.

 CAUTION: Tape indicators can only be used to verify that the autoclave is reaching normal operating temperatures for decontamination, 121oC (250oF).
 Tape indicators alone are not designed nor intended to prove that organisms have actually been killed.